department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 <div itemprop="description" class="va-introtext">

-Find out how you can use the Fully Developed Claims program to get a faster decision on your disability benefits claim by submitting evidence along with your claim.
+Find out how to file a fully developed claim to get a faster decision on your VA disability compensation claim.
+Through the Fully Developed Claims program, you'll submit evidence (supporting documents) along with your claim and go to any required medical exams.

 </div>